guardian/frontend/integration-tests/identity-tests/readme.md

 To run the tests you can either load the project in your favourite IDE as an SBT project and then simply run it as a ScalaTest class or you can run it in command line by simply exeuting: ```sbt test```

 If you want to run the same test suite which TeamCity runs then execute: ```sbt ciTest```.
 This is for the CI environment and will not fail the build if the tests fail.
 This is so the tests can be properly muted in Team City.

+However, at the time of writing this document, the tests cannot be properly run due to an environment (id.code.dev...) not being accessable from BrowserStack/SauceLab environments.